frr0/Object-oriented_Programming/README.md

 ## Disclaimer!!!

-### This is the worst repo for the worst organized course at Polythecnic of Turin with the worst programming language ever created!!!
+### This is the worst repo for the worst organized course at Polytechnic of Turin with the worst programming language ever created!!!

 ```
 .